dmur09/beautifulsoup/apps/m3/M3-README.md

 This allows much more flexible and detailed control over tag transformation during parsing.
 Key improvements:

 - Multiple transformations can occur in one pass: rename tags, modify attributes, and apply arbitrary logic.
-- Transformations occur as tags are created, **preserving tree structure and text content**.
 - The original Milestone 2 string replacement still works, so existing use cases are preserved.

 Thus, for a potential BeautifulSoup extension, I would recommend adopting the **Milestone 3 API design**.
 This design balances **simplicity for basic use cases** with **power and flexibility for advanced transformations**, making it a strong candidate for inclusion in a future BeautifulSoup release.